MajorKorgi/SquadBattle/README.md

 As an Admin, you are able to end the game via the **/EndGame** command.
 If you had to restart the resource, but don't want to rejoin, you can just use **/reloadAll**, currently, this is only an admin command.

+## What comes next?
+- [ ] Deathmatch mode when all targets destroyed.
+No revive of players
+- [ ] Winner szene
+- [ ] Freecam for dead players or players without a team.
+- [ ] Vehicle targets option for driving only in a specified Area
+- [ ] New target type "Escort target"
+- [ ] UI
+- [ ] Stuff for ambiente maybe?
+- [ ] Multiple game sessions?

+## Features
+- [x] Multiple teams (More than 2 possible)
+- [x] Godmode while waiting for game to start
+- [x] Team dependent targets
+- [x] After death, weapon drop.
+Adjustable in settings.json
+- [x] Team vehicles have a limit for no infinite spawning
+- [x] Targets can spawn multiple times for more vehicles / peds on the same spot

 ## Config
 ### settings
 - NeutralZone